azulverdosa/mern_exercise_tracker/README.md

 ## General Information

 This is a simple MERN stack application to track user exercises.
 It's a helpful app for tracking (exercises or otherwise) and was intended to help me learn Authentication and continue to work on my fullstack building using the MERN stack.
+The hardest part of the project was the authentication, but when it clicked it was a great moment!

 ## Tech Stack